The Nexus use policy

 - The Nexus is a self-service environment; technical support for events is only available by contracting with MIT’s A/V Services.
 On-demand troubleshooting and tech support are not provided by members of the Libraries’ staff.

 Any person or group who rearranges the furniture in the room must return it to its standard configuration.

 - Refreshments served at your event must be consumed in The Nexus.

 - Event leads are responsible for observing MIT’s policy on eating indoors during the COVID pandemic.

 - Unless specific arrangements are made in advance with the Libraries’ event host, the event lead must be present to receive catering orders.

 - No kitchen facilities or separate staging areas are associated with this space.

 For approved events:

-- All events held in any Libraries space must have a sponsor, who will serve as the main point of contact.
-Sponsors must be members of the MIT community.
+- All events held in any Libraries space must have an event lead, who will serve as the main point of contact.
+Event leads must be members of the MIT community.

 - All events must have an MIT Libraries staff member serve as host.
-The host will assist the sponsor in coordinating event logistics.
+The host will assist the event lead in coordinating event logistics.